nice-game-hints/zelda-breath-of-the-wild/shrines/oman_au_shrine/03-find-the-hidden-treasure.md

 title: Find the hidden treasure
 keywords: shrine treasure, oman au shrine
 ---
+There is only one hidden treasure in this shrine.

 # Hint 1
 Look around when you are in front of the two metallic doors.